-Or.
-Garey Fox with Senator Lankford (above) and Congressman Cole (below).
+Dr. Garey Fox with Senator Lankford (above) and Congressman Cole (below).

-Dr. Garey Fox speaks at a ground-breaking ceremony at the South Central Research Station in Chickasha water research topics, see the call for pre-proposals on page 7.
-Researchers from across the state are eligible for these grants.
+Dr. Garey Fox speaks at a ground-breaking ceremony at the South Central Research Station in Chickasha

 You can verify for yourself the impacts on water resources in Oklahoma from 104(b) grants by reading this issue's grant impact statement by Dr. Justin Moss on page 3 titled "Shaping Oklahoma Water Knowledge through Water Conservation."